villeinkinen/villeinkinen.github.io/_pages/Research.md

 (Work in progress, with Jessica Coria, João Vaz, and Yann Clough)

 In this paper, we evaluate the environmental performance of the market-based environmental offsetting program opearting under the US Clean Water Act.
-In particular, we delineate wetland area gains at wetland restoration sites and assess the additionality of wetland area gains against various counterfactual scenarios.
-While we find that the observed gains are largely additional, it appears that the regulatory program is&mdash;contrary to its stated objectives&mdash;resulting in net loss of wetland area.
+We delineate wetland area gains at wetland restoration sites using imagery and then assess the timing of the gains using land cover change detection data from the USGS.
+As the timing of the wetland area gains coincides with enrollment into the offsetting program, we find that the observed gains are largely additional.
+However, our findings also suggest that the offsetting program is&mdash;contrary to its stated objectives&mdash;resulting in net loss of wetland area.

 ### _The Choice of Mechanism for Biodiversity Offsetting_